 Being involved in extra-curricular sporting activities may increase attendance and retention.

-There is considerable variation in impact and participation in sports does not straightforwardly transfer to academic learning.
+Impact varies considerably between different interventions, and participation in sports does not straightforwardly transfer to academic learning.
 It is likely that the quality of the program and the emphasis on or connection with academic learning may make more difference than the specific type of approach or activities involved.